AlexCao911/Threejs-GSAP/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ---

 **Built with ❤️ by Alex Cou**

-*Showcasing modern web development with React, TypeScript, Three.js, and GSAP*
+_Showcasing modern web development with React, TypeScript, Three.js, and GSAP_